omedale/newsapp/README.md

 [![Coverage Status](https://coveralls.io/repos/github/omedale/d0-checkpoint1-newsapp/badge.svg?branch=chore%2Ffeedback-fix)](https://coveralls.io/github/omedale/d0-checkpoint1-newsapp?branch=chore%2Ffeedback-fix)

 # Introduction
-NewsApp application enables users view news by selecting source
+NewsApp is an open source application that enables users view news by selecting preffered sources and it also enables users to share news on social media.
+The application is easy to use and it provides users with latest news, users can also save fovorite news.
+**[Click here](https://d0-checkpoint1-newsapp.herokuapp.com/)** to access the application

 ## Features
 <ul>
 <li>User can search for available news sources</li>